Seeing in a new light and from a different angle

 Here are a few examples:

-Below, two close-up images of live lava “faces” captured while visiting Hawaii Volcano National Park, Big Island of Hawaii:
+Below are two close-up images of live lava “faces” captured while visiting Hawaii Volcano National Park, Big Island of Hawaii:

 Or something closer to home.
 I believe that many will recognize the Tribute in Light.
-To capture the image, one September 11 night I went to Lower Manhattan and as close to the beams as I possibly could.
+To capture the image, on September 11 night I went to Lower Manhattan and as close to the beams as I possibly could.

-For the Lady Liberty image above, I visited Liberty Island and photographed while standing by Miss Liberty’s pedestal.
+For the Lady Liberty image above, I visited Liberty Island and photographed it while standing by Miss Liberty’s pedestal.

 While visiting the Big Island, we flew right over the smoking lava fields.
 The image above, together with two other images from the same series, were part of a SoHo Photo juried show, back in 2015.